brianfluk/software-engineering-project/iteration-01.plan.md

 To facilitate this process we will need to have these artifacts.

- * Task - a defined job that one person can take take on.
+ * Task - a defined job that one person can take on.
 A task has several properties.
  	* Description : A description of the task.
 What needs to be done, what purpose the completed task should have.
 	* Size : An estimation of the size of the task from 1 (several lines) to 5 (several classes)
 	* Priority : A metric of urgency for the task, which is affected positively by how many other tasks depend on it, how well defined the task is, and whether the MVP requires the task to function
 	* Tags : A set of identifiers that describes the mechanical nature of the task. i.e. a "Web" tag defines a task that will require web development, a "Server" tag defines a task that requires server knowledge.

-> Tasks will be assigned in a self serve manner from the Sprint backlog every week.
+> Tasks will be assigned in a selfserve manner from the Sprint backlog every week.
 It is expected that all the tasks in the Sprint backlog are assigned to someone

  * Product backlog - A priority sorted list of tasks populated by the product owner.